lwjohnst86/tagDiabetes/doc/manuscript.md

 electrochemiluminescence immunoassay, which shows 0.05% cross-reactivity to intact human pro-insulin and the Des 31,32 circulating split form (Linco Res.
 Inc) and has a coefficient of variation (CV) of 9.3%.
-Glucose was determined using an enzymatic hexokinase (Roche Modular, Roche Diagnostics) with a detection range of 0.11 to 41.6 mmol/L and an inter-assay CV of <1.1% and an intra-assay CV of < 1.9%.
+Glucose was determined using an enzymatic hexokinase method (Roche Modular, Roche Diagnostics) with a detection range of 0.11 to 41.6 mmol/L and an inter-assay CV of <1.1% and an intra-assay CV of < 1.9%.
 All assays were performed at the Banting and Best Diabetes Centre Core Lab at Mt Sinai Hospital.
 Impaired fasting glucose (IFG),